ivoreis/shared-components/README.md

 ## Todo

+- [ ] Create a package generator with all needed configuration
 - [ ] Add github actions
   - [ ] Build and publish pre/alpha releases on branch PRs
   - [ ] Build and publish releases on npn pre/alpha tags